bdc-labs/GTNewHorizonsRun/README.md

 My play style is definitely suboptimal and I do play other games and other MC packs so I expect this to take a while.

+I may offer world downloads via this page when I hit certain milestones or simply based on time but we'll see.

 ## Inspiration